-A broadcast email is sent out to many people at one time.
+When it comes to email marketing automations: a broadcast email is sent out to many people at one time.
 Typically, a broadcast goes out to your entire list, but in some cases it might go out to a smaller group.
-The point is, it goes out to many people at once.
-An autoresponder goes out only to people who have performed a certain action.
+The point is, it goes out to everyone at once.
+An autoresponder email or sequence goes out only to people who have performed a certain action.

 Both types of emails have specific purposes and, used correctly, can really help you to build your list.
 It would be considered email best practice to use a combination of the two.

 Life is busy and inboxes are full, there’s no space for boring people or boring emails.
 Use email effectively and your customers will look forward to seeing you in their inbox each week!